 A personal Line of Credit (LOC) is another alternative to debt consolidation suitable for people with decent credit scores.

 Line of Credit is offered by banks or credit unions with a revolving credit limit.
-A LOC similar to a credit card because it provides you with an open line of credit ranging to a certain limit.
+A LOC is similar to a credit card because it provides you with an open line of credit ranging to a certain limit.

 A LOC requires a monthly payment, usually the same as the accumulated monthly interest rates, resulting in low payments.